jacnel/bundledrefs/README.md

 python plot.py --save_plots --microbench
 ```

 `runscript.sh` will run expeirments based on `experiment_list_generate.sh`, which will write a list of experiments to be run into a file.
 This generation script can be altered to try out new configurations.
+Note that `plot.py` defines which number of worker threads to include in the range query size speedup over unsafe plot.
+You should verify that the numbers of threads align with the configurations defined by `config.mk`.

 **WARNING**: The experiments can take a long time to run because there are many competitors.
 We have preconfigured the run to execute a single trial (the paper uses 3), run for 1s (the paper uses 3s), and test the optimistic skip-list and Citrus tree (the paper tests all three data structures).
 The number of trials and runtime can be configured in `runscript.sh` and the data structures in `experiment_list_generate.sh`.